slsa-framework/slsa/docs/spec/draft/source-requirements.md

 This includes changing files, history, or changing references in git and is used to accommodate legal or privacy compliance requirements.
 When used as an attack, this is called “repo hijacking” (or “repo-jacking”) and is one of the primary threats source provenance attestations protect against.

+On the git VCS, force pushes allow you to remove data from a protected branch and must follow the safe expunging process.

 TODO: Determine how organizations can provide transparency around this process.
+At a minimum the organization would need to declare why data was removed from the branch.

 ## Levels

-### Level 1: Immutable revisions and Change Management Processeses
+### Level 1: Version controlled

+Summary:
-Summary: The source is stored and managed through a modern version control system and modified via a codified revision process.
+The source is stored and managed through a modern version control system.

 Intended for: Organizations wanting to easily and quickly gain some benefits of SLSA and better integrate with the SLSA ecosystem without changing their source workflows.